73272dhdss/ajay-kadwal/README.md

-# ajay-kadwal
+# AJAY KADWAL
 this is first repo
 <br>
-owner - ajay kadwal
+owner -  AJAY KADWAL